bbarni2020/Shareify/host/API.md

 - `200 OK`: `{ "status": "User deleted" }`
 - `400 Bad Request`: `{ "error": "No username provided" }`
 - `500 Internal Server Error`: `{ "error": "..." }`

+**Note:** When a user is deleted, their role will be automatically removed from all endpoints in the roles configuration file (except for admin roles).

 ---